PlayFab/JavaSDK/JavaGettingStarted.md

 * OS: This guide is written for Windows 10, however it should also work fine with a Mac
 * Installation
   * Download and install [Apache Maven](https://maven.apache.org/download.cgi)
+    * You must add the {apache-maven-dir}/bin directory to your Windows Environment PATH variable
   * Download and install the [latest Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * Download the [PlayFab JavaSDK](https://api.playfab.com/sdks/download/java)
     * Download the zip file, and extract it to a location of your choice {PlayFabJavaLocation}